 B. The Board and the Association agree that there shall be no discrimination, and that all practices, procedures and policies of the school system shall clearly exemplify that there is no discrimination in the hiring, training, assignment, promotion, transfer or discipline of employees, or in the application or administration of this Agreement on the basis of race, creed, color, religion, national origin, sex, domicile or marital status.

 C. Copies of this Agreement shall be reproduced within thirty (30) days after the Agreement is signed and presented to all employees now employed, hereafter employed, or applicants offered employment by the Board.D.
-The cost of tuition, fees, and books for courses approved in advance by the Superintendent and taken for professional growth of employees shall be borne by the Board as follows: twenty thousand ($20,000) dollars per doctoral degree (those members currently represented by the bargaining unit as listed on salary attachment for the base year 2001-02 are grandfathered); if a member leaves the district before two years following earning of the degree, the member will owe 50% of the tuition paid for such degree.
-Tuition and fees for additional certifications relevant to an administrator’s responsibilities as approved by the Superintendent of Schools will be reimbursed by the Board.
+The cost of tuition, fees, and books for courses approved in advance by the Superintendent and taken for professional growth of employees shall be borne by the Board as follows: fifteen thousand ($15,000) dollars per degree (those members currently represented by the bargaining unit as listed on salary attachment for the base year 2001-02 are grandfathered); if a member leaves the district before two years following earning of the degree, the member will owe 50% of the tuition paid for such degree.

 E. Because of the advantages to the school district derived from administrators being active members in professional organizations each will be allowed membership dues for either the Elementary or Secondary Principal’s Association, in addition to Principals and Supervisors Association dues.